 The value of setting an agenda

 A professional prepares and plans for a meeting by setting the meeting’s agenda.
 The team meeting agenda shows the participants the agenda topics, expected outcome, and time frame, allowing everyone to prepare their discussion points in advance and stick to the discussion topic.
+Defining the meeting goal is crucial to ensure that all participants understand the expected outcomes and the actions needed to achieve those goals.

 In fact, 64% of meeting attendees believe that the best way to get them excited about a meeting is to plan it well.
 But the same research found that the younger generation prefers a free lunch.